friaca/servy/README.md

 ## Running the project

-Just clone the project as usual and run
+Just clone the project as usual and run the following on the project's root directory.
 ```
 mix deps.get
 ```
-on the project's root directory.
 After that you can do whatever you want.

 To start the server you can run the following on the project's root aswell.
 ```